-– Trauma-informed and Resource-based yoga
+- Trauma-informed & Resource-based yoga

-– Yoga for tween and teen girls
+- Yoga for Teens

 Additional Healing Tools

-Rachael is also a Master-Level Reiki practitioner and Aromatherapist, and uses these complimentary modalities to work with energies at the subtle level.
+Rachael is also a Reiki practitioner and Aromatherapist, and uses these complimentary modalities to work with energies at the subtle level.
 Clients working privately with Rachael can request the use of these techniques in their sessions to bring greater balance to mood, energy, and chakras, as well as a deepened experience of healing and relaxation.

 Viewing yoga as a life-practice, Rachael seeks ways to bring yoga off the mat and into real-life situations and day-to-day interactions.
 On the mat, Rachael views the practice of yoga as an opportunity to be in ceremony with our higher Self and our Awareness.
 Within this sacred ceremony we can practice releasing judgement, attachment, and harmful thought-patterns and where we can cultivate a more present, compassionate, and ultimately more fulfilled version of ourselves.
 Here, Rachael also uses yoga as a powerful tool for accessing the deeper layers of our emotional and energetic bodies and allowing profound shifts and healing to occur there.